vidishsirdesai/projects/README.md

 For testing the hypotheses it would be appropriate if the target column had 2 values.
 0 representing normal connections, and 1 representing an attack.

-This newly created column `normal_or_attack` will be the target column or variable for the specific case of testing the different hypotheses.
+This newly created column `normal_or_attack` will be the target column for the specific case of testing the different hypotheses.

 ### Cleaning the data
 The steps to clean the data as seen in the data cleaning step (https://github.com/vidishsirdesai/network_anomaly_detection#data-cleaning) are applied again,